interfacerproject/interfacer-docs/docs/pages/user-manual/quickstart.md

 Behind the sign-up process is the cryptographic flow [Keypairoom](https://github.com/dyne/keypairoom/).

+# Top bar: Menu button, Search bar, Notifications, Language preferences

+- Menu button: on your left you will always fing the menu button that, when tapped, it opens the left side menu
+- Search bar: you can use the search bar for finding other projects and other people based on their name and keywords contained in their description text.
+- Notifications: internal notification system, used for sending and receiving collaboration requests and updates about the projects you decide to follow
+- Language preferences: At any time, you can easily change your language preferences.
+Nevertheless, the translations are automatic, not perfect and a continues community effort where support is needed

-# Assets
+# Projects

-New assets can be manually created, imported, or claimed.
-Existing assets can be searched.
+New Projects can be manually created, imported, or claimed.
+Existing Projects can be searched.

-## Create asset
+## Create project

-You can currently create an asset manually (or claim it from the ones imported from LOSH, see below).
+You can currently create a project manually (or claim it from the ones imported from LOSH, see below).
 It's important to fill all the required fields:

 ![create-asset](../../_media/user-manual/screenshot_ru/create_asset.png)

-## Asset page
+## Project page

 The asset page contains all the information about the asset, including:
  - Name